Exclusivism: Exclusivism and truth

-In answering the pluralist charge, and hearkening back to Netland, Brad Stetson baldly states, ‘It is possible exclusivism is true.’
+In answering the pluralist charge, and hearkening back to Netland, Brad Stetson baldly states, "It is possible exclusivism is true."
 It is this statement, he says, that upsets pluralists who charge exclusivists with arrogance and bad form.
-‘It is simply not true, as pluralists imply, that disagreeing with someone […] about religious truth is tantamount to treating them badly.[…] [a]n exclusivist claim about religious truth is not defeated strictly because such claims are believed to militate against human harmony and peace.'
-In addition, Hick, Smith and other pluralists balk at the idea that an all-loving God would condemn some people to hell, nor that anyone actually deserves to be damned; he then quotes CS Lewis: ‘The doors of hell are locked on the inside.’
+"It is simply not true, as pluralists imply, that disagreeing with someone […] about religious truth is tantamount to treating them badly.[…] [a]n exclusivist claim about religious truth is not defeated strictly because such claims are believed to militate against human harmony and peace."
+In addition, Hick, Smith and other pluralists balk at the idea that an all-loving God would condemn some people to hell, or that anyone actually deserves to be damned.
+Stetson quotes CS Lewis: "The doors of hell are locked on the inside."